c-birdsey/io-syscalls/README.md

 # Implementing I/O syscall wrappers

-Middlebury College CS315 Systems Programming- Fall 2018: This assignment attempts to increase the efficiency of I/O-related system calls by implementing block buffering.
+Fall 2018: This assignment attempts to increase the efficiency of I/O-related system calls by implementing block buffering.
 These are simple wrapper functions around the I/O sys calls open(2), close(2), read(2), write(2), and lseek(2).

 ## Authors